Irradiated Dimes (1950s, 1960s)

 It seems that sometime in the 1960s, the museum and ORINS personnel decided to switch from the plutonium-beryllium neutron source to an americium-beryllium source.
 This required a trip to the Atomic Energy Commission (AEC) in Washington to secure approval and make the necessary arrangements.
 While the meeting was underway, Glenn Seaborg happened to drop in to see what was going on.
 Seaborg was both the discoverer of plutonium and the Chairman of the AEC, so when he made a casual comment to the effect that he assumed that they were using a plutonium source, any thought of an americium-beryllium source was scrubbed and the Oak Ridge contingent went back home.
 The solution was to increase the activity of the plutonium.

-I am not certain about the exact dates that the dime irradiator operated, but one report suggests that it was between 1949 and 1967.
+I am not certain about the exact dates that the dime irradiator operated.
+One report suggests that it was between 1949 and 1967, but it seems likely that it continued to operate into the early 1970s.
 By then something like 1 million dimes had been irradiated.
 The end of the program was brought about in 1964 when they stopped using silver in U.S. coins, at least the small denomination coins.
 In 1965, they started making the dimes out of nickel clad copper.
 For a time, the Museum purchased rolls of dimes from the local banks and separated out the silver containing dimes in an effort to keep the program going.

 A dime irradiator occasionally took to the road.
 For example, one of these was set up at the 1964 World's Fair in New York.
 Visitors to the World's Fair exhibit who irradiated their dimes were given a blue plastic carrier with an atomic logo on it to hold them (photos below).
 Since the carriers were not sealed, there is no certainty that a dime they hold today had ever been irradiated.